Hiking Packing List: Essential Hiking Gear for Any Hike

 5. Hiking Shorts

-This summer I fell in love with my Title Nine Rouge shorts because they are light as a feather!
-They are made of stretchy fabric great for hiking and they will dry super fast if you want to wash them in the sink overnight!
+This summer, I fell in love with my Title Nine Rouge shorts because they are light as a feather!
+They are made of stretchy fabric that is great for hiking, and they will dry super fast if you want to wash them in the sink overnight!
 If you want a more substantial hiking short – then the Title Nine Clamber Short is also a super option.

 These are so so lightweight!
 They dry fast, take no room in your suitcase, and are stretchy and comfortable.
 My favorite shorts for the summer!